 📌 Common Signs Your Water Softener is Starting to Fail

-If water starts to take on a more chalky taste, you might need to replace your home water softener – it’s a sign that your softener isn’t working as effectively as it used to, and hard water minerals are slipping through.
+If water takes on a more chalky taste, it could be a sign that your softener isn’t working as effectively as it used to, and hard water minerals are slipping through.

 Soap Won’t Lather Well

-One of the most obvious characteristics of hard water is that its minerals, calcium and magnesium, prevent it from lathering well with soap.
+One of the most obvious characteristics of hard water is its inability to properly lather with soap.

-Put the lid on the bottle and shake vigorously, then check your results.
+Put the lid on the bottle and shake vigorously.

-If the water doesn’t get many suds, or it looks cloudy, this indicates hard water.
-It’s likely that if your water isn’t lathering well, your water softener isn’t working as well as it was before.
+If the water doesn’t have suds or looks cloudy, this indicates hard water – suggesting that your water isn’t lathering well, and you might need to replace your water softener.

 Problems with Laundry

-Another hard water red flag is stiff, scratchy and yellow-tinged laundry.
-With a softener, water no longer contains the minerals that make clothes stiff.
-When your water softener is starting to fail, it won’t remove all of these minerals from your home water supply, leading to the laundry problems you probably experienced before installing your new water softener.
+When a water softener is starting to fail, it won’t remove all the hardness minerals from a home water supply, leading to the laundry problems you probably experienced before installing your new water softener.